 How to Know Your Own Number

 The first step is getting an accurate number.
 Add every recurring payment you make into RenewTracker — not just the obvious ones, but everything.
-Once you see the monthly and yearly totals, you can make informed decisions about where to cut.
+It is the ideal expense subscription manager for seeing monthly and yearly totals, so you can make informed decisions about where to cut.

 Pro Tip